MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-access-a-message-on-an-imap-store-without-downloading-the-entire-message.md

 ---
-title: "Access a Message on an IMAP Store Without Downloading the Entire Message"
+title: "Access a message on an IMAP store without downloading the entire message"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer